rsksmart/RSKIPs/IPs/RSKIP326.md

 release_request_received(address indexed sender, string btcDestinationAddress, uint256 amount)
 ```

-The btcDestinationAddress field will be updated to a user friendly string format.
+The btcDestinationAddress field will be updated to a user friendly string format (`base58` or bech32 depending on the address type).

 ##### Data